Online Display Of Titanic Related Items From Private Collection

 $ 500 REWARD FOR ANY INFO LEADING TO IDENTIFYING WOMAN AND/OR GIRL

 Yet another indescribably scarce and special Titanic related item: a cabinet card photo portrait, undoubtedly pre-sinking.
 Really, its significance, rarity and (potential) value to my belief and conviction are fabulous and can not be overstated.
+An outright incredible and almost impossible once in a lifetime find.
 Oval shaped real photo, most probably gelatin silver print, mounted on heavy card stock.
 The black border and gold text are embossed.
 Actually, "White Star Lines" is misspelled (as seen sometimes); in reality the company's name was not plural.
-Cabinets such as this splendid specimen were not produced on the ship, but likely by entrepreneurs in Southampton, UK.
+Cabinet cards such as this splendid specimen were not produced on the ship, but likely by entrepreneurs in Southampton, UK.
 (The cabinet photo portrait card was introduced in 1866 and remained popular until c1914.)
 With a magnifying glass it is hard to see and to determine, but the pictures in the magazine that both females are looking at certainly appear to be images (photos) of steamships.
 The card's back, at the top, shows indentations of pencil (graphite), which has faded over time.
 With side lighting, these faint writing remnants unfortunately remain unreadable.

 $ 500 REWARD FOR ANY INFO LEADING TO IDENTIFYING WOMAN AND/OR GIRL